Pavlov's Dog (band): Early years and split

-Pavlov's Dog originally was composed of vocalist David Surkamp, guitarist Steve Levin, keyboardists David Hamilton and Doug Rayburn, bassist Rick Stockton, drummer Mike Safron, and violinist Siegfried Carver (born Richard Nadler).
-Levin left the band during their inaugural year and was replaced by Steve Scorfina (formerly of REO Speedwagon).
-Carver departed the band following the release of the band's debut album Pampered Menial.
-Pampered Menial was briefly released in 1975 on ABC Records but then quickly re-issued by Columbia Records.
-The result was that both versions appeared in stores at nearly the same time.
-The album was produced by Sandy Pearlman and Murray Krugman, who had found success earlier in the decade producing Blue Öyster Cult.
+The original lineup of Pavlov's Dog included vocalist David Surkamp, guitarist Steve Levin, keyboardists David Hamilton and Doug Rayburn, bassist Rick Stockton, drummer Mike Safron, and violinist Siegfried Carver (born Richard Nadler).

+Levin left the band during their inaugural year and was replaced by Steve Scorfina, formerly of REO Speedwagon.
+Following the release of the band's debut album, Pampered Menial, Carver also departed.

+Pampered Menial had an unusual release history: it was briefly issued on ABC Records in 1975 before being quickly re-released by Columbia Records, resulting in two versions appearing in stores at the same time.
+The album was produced by Sandy Pearlman and Murray Krugman, who were also known for producing Blue Öyster Cult.

 For their second album At the Sound of the Bell (1976), Tom Nickeson was added to the line-up on guitar; he switched to keyboards following the departure of Hamilton.
-A raft of guest artists contributed to the album, including jazz saxophonist Michael Brecker and Roxy Music's Andy MacKay.
-Bill Bruford performed the drums on this album due to the absence of Safron, and when Safron did not receive a promised credit on the album sleeve, he departed the band permanently and was replaced by Kirk Sarkisian.
+A raft of guest artists contributed to the album, including jazz saxophonist Michael Brecker and Roxy Music's Andy Mackay.
+Bill Bruford played the drums on this album, due to the absence of Safron, and when Safron did not receive a promised credit on the album sleeve, he departed the band permanently and was replaced by Kirk Sarkisian.
 This line-up of the band remained until their dissolution in 1977.

 The band recorded a third album in 1977, but due to poor sales of the first two albums, Columbia refused to release it, hastening the band's split.
 The third album appeared as a bootleg in the 1980s, a limited edition pressed from stolen master tapes.
-It was released under the name The St. Louis Hounds, without Pavlov's Dog credited on the sleeve.
+It was released under the name The St. Louis Hounds, without Pavlov's Dog being credited on the sleeve.
 The third album finally was titled Has Anyone Here Seen Sigfried?, remastered, appended with 10 bonus tracks of unreleased material from the 1970s, and released legally in 2007 by German label Rockville Music.
 The German label TRC bootlegged the album, under the title Third, but this version does not include the bonus tracks.

 When the band split up in the late 1970s, Surkamp was rumored to be dead, although in fact he was working with Ian Matthews on a band named Hi-Fi.
 While living in Seattle, this group was successful on the club scene and recorded a 5-track live 12" EP in 1981 entitled Hi-Fi Demonstration Record, a studio album in 1983 entitled Moods for Mallards, and a Christmas single "It's Almost Christmas".
-These records were released on First American Records and distribution was mostly limited to the Pacific Northwest region.
+Records were released on the First American label and distribution was mostly limited to the Pacific Northwest.
+Label owner Jerry Dennon got into legal trouble with the US Justice Department as part of a master tape tax shelter scam.
+He pled guilty to tax fraud in May 1985, while continuing to proclaim his innocence.